What is a Flexible Spending Account (FSA)? Explained & faqs

 Cons

-2. Use-it-or-lose-it dynamics - The "use-it-or-lose-it" rule may result in some employees scrambling to spend their FSA funds at the end of the plan’s year, which can create administrative challenges.
+- Use-it-or-lose-it dynamics - The "use-it-or-lose-it" rule may result in some employees scrambling to spend their FSA funds at the end of the plan’s year, which can create administrative challenges.
 Forma can help alleviate the negative effects of use-it-or-lose-it.
 With Forma’s user-friendly interface, you can easily manage employee FSAs, notify users about important deadlines, and allow employees to utilize FSA funds via the Forma Card and submit claims through our reimbursements team.
 Finally, note that the IRS has a provision that some funds may be carried over to the next year if the employer allows it.
-The carry-over limit for 2024 is $640, as per the IRS Revenue Procedure 2023-34.
+In 2025, the carry-over limit is set to increase from $640 to $660.

 Join Forma to offer FSAs as part of your flexible benefits package.